SYK-08/nuttx/README.md

 ### Using macOS

-You need to install at least the following tools specific to macOS if you want to build the sim:
+You need to install at least the following tools specific to macOS If you want to build the sim:

   * Xcode (the native compiler and the rest of the toolchain)